By: MD Biosciences on Apr 4, 2024 1:24:34 PM

 Figure 3: Response to mechanical stimuli before and after skin incision muscle restriction of male and female pigs.

-Females and males also respond differently to drugs like morphine, with males demonstrating dose-dependent behavior.
+Females and males also respond differently to some pain drugs, with males demonstrating dose-dependent behavior.
 These disparities matter but are not addressed in preclinical studies.

-Figure 4: male pigs show dose-dependent behavior to morphine
+Figure 4: male pigs show dose-dependent behavior to a common pain treatment

 Design studies to incorporate diversity